September 16th, 2018 3:45pm

 6. Act because you want to, not because you fear you’ll be punished if you don’t

 It is not uncommon for a person to do something because he or she may feel guilty if they don’t.
 When it comes to God, we may end up “being nice” because we’re afraid that if we are not, we’ll be punished.
 That may lead to actions that cause resentment and takes away from the real pleasure of giving.
 I have a saying, “Giving without expectation leads to receiving without limitation.”
-If we give with the expectation that it will somehow insulate us from punishment, it, in my opinion, does not nurture our soul.
+If we give with the expectation that our display will somehow protect or promote us, it, in my opinion, does not nurture our soul.

 One’s spiritual health deeply affects our overall health and wellness.
-When the challenges of daily life start to erode our faith, it may be time to start loving God rather than fearing him.
+When the challenges of daily life start to erode our faith, it may be time to start loving God rather than fearing God.
+You will be pleasantly surprised how this powerful change of perspective will begin to manifest a sense of purpose serenity, and overall life satisfaction.

 © Dr. Charles F. Glassman, CoachMD